bitnom/colabctl/README.md

 ## Important!!!

 Notice that the example delay is 1,800 seconds (30 minutes).
-Please DO NOT poll Google Colaboratory frequently.
+Please **DO NOT poll Google Colaboratory frequently**.
 We're very lucky to have these notebooks and even luckier that this ctl is even possible.
 Please don't push them to block us from doing this.

 Thank you